Find Affordable College Courses

 Read full report on Clinical/Medical Laboratory Science at Erie Community College

-With a ranking of #6, Dutchess Community College did quite well on this year’s most popular schools for clinical/medical laboratory science students working on their associate degree.
-Located in the suburb of Poughkeepsie, DCC is a public school with a medium-sized student population.
+Dutchess Community College landed the #6 spot in the 2023 rankings for the most popular associate degree clinical/medical laboratory science programs.
+Located in the large suburb of Poughkeepsie, DCC is a public college with a moderately-sized student population.

 Of the 17 students majoring in clinical laboratory science at DCC, 29% are male and 71% are female.